-Here’s a great credit card offer that I took advantage of previously for those interested in some free travel either within the US or internationally.
-The British Airways Visa Signature® Card is offering up to 50,000 bonus Avios after you make $1,000 in purchases within the first 3 months of account opening.
+Here’s an offer that we took advantage of previously for multiple free flights both within the US or internationally.
+The British Airways Visa Signature® Card is offering 50,000 bonus Avios after you make $3,000 in purchases within the first 3 months of account opening.

 The Avios reward chart is now based on how far you want to travel in terms of miles.
 So what can you do with all those points?

 Redeem awards domestically on partner American Airlines.
 Within the US, it’s usually easiest to find flights on partner American Airlines.
 There are no fuel surcharges when booking with American.
 Seating availability will be limited, but if you are flexible there is decent inventory.